johncoffee/truffle-baby-steps/README.md

 ### Truffle baby steps
 This is a framework for getting started with Solidity, deployment of contracts, and unit testing.
-Basically what [Truffle](http://truffleframework.com/) does best.
+Basically what the [Truffle](http://truffleframework.com/) framework does best.

 The approach is the same as fiveogit's [solidity-baby-steps](https://github.com/fivedogit/solidity-baby-steps)

 # Let's learn some Solidity with the Truffle framework!

   1. Download/clone this code repository
     a.
-Save it, and navigate to the folder in a terminal
+Navigate to the folder in a terminal/command prompt
   2. Install the dependencies
     See [Installing](#Installing)
   3. Create a new contract and unit tests
     a.
 Either do it manually by adding eg. `contracts/01_HelloWorld.sol` and `test/01_HelloWorld.test.js` (in the `/truffle` folder)
     b.
-Or use my convenient tool eg. `node tools/gen.js mk 01_HelloWorld`
+Or use my convenient tool eg. `node tools/gen.js 01_HelloWorld`

-See examples in the `julian` branch.

 ## The development loop